 The County Clerk: You only own it if you’re Poopy.

 National: Truth and “full disclosure” are overrated.
 It’s not like “brotherhood” or “character” are binding cardinal principles or anything.
 It’s not like we swore oaths, or are bound by honor or fiduciary duty or anything.

 The Chapter: Yes, of course.
 We totally do not have ANY alumni who have ANY experience in this sort of thing, either for legal advice, operations, or auditing the money trail.
 We’ll just sit here and believe you.
 Your leadership and experience will save us!

 National: We “own” the house.
 We must sell it, because the money is all fucked up and there is a bunch of deferred maintenance that we didn’t do and don’t want to pay for.

 Some alumni: Hmmm.
-Money not spent on repairs after all.
+Money not spent on all the needed repairs after all.
 National “owns” the house, yet did not straighten things out.
 No audit of the loan money.
 No financial reports from National’s “ownership.”
 Hmmmm.

 National: Shut up.